geekusa/combined-feature-classifier/PROJECT_FILES/References.md

 stackoverflow.com.
 (2015).
 Python : How to parse the Body from a raw email , given that raw email does not have a “Body” tag or anything.
 Retrieved July 27, 2018, from https://stackoverflow.com/a/49295190

+stackoverflow.com.
+(2017). scikit learn - How to get a graph with the k most important features from my model?
+Retrieved from https://stackoverflow.com/a/42429989

 Stilgherrian.
 (2017).
 Resilience to phishing attacks is failing to improve.
 Retrieved from https://www.zdnet.com/article/resilience-to-phishing-attacks-is-failing-to-improve/